Henry of Marcy

-Henry of Marcy, or Henri de Marsiac, (c.
-1136 –1 January 1189) was a Cistercian abbot, first of Hautecombe in Savoy (1160–1177), and then of Clairvaux, from 1177 until 1179.
+Henry of Marcy, or Henry de Marsiac, (c.
+1136 – 1 January 1189) was a Cistercian abbot, first of Hautecombe in Savoy (1160–1177), and then of Clairvaux, from 1177 until 1179.
 He was created Cardinal Bishop of Albano by Pope Alexander III at the Third Lateran Council in 1179.

-Henry was an important figure in the fight against the late twelfth-century movements of Catharism and Waldensianism and was prominent at the Third Lateran Council.
+Henry was an important figure in the fight against the late-12th-century movements of Catharism and Waldensianism and was prominent at the Third Lateran Council.
 He supported the use of force to suppress heresy and a strong alliance between secular and ecclesiastic authority in the use of force.

 Early life

 Henry, the son of noble but by no means royal parents, was named after his birthplace, Castro Marsiaco, or the Château de Marcy, near Cluny in Burgundy.
-He joined the Cistercian order in 1155 or 1156, becoming a monk at Clairvaux, under Abbot Robert, the second abbot of Clairvaux (August 1153—April 1157).
+He joined the Cistercian order in 1155 or 1156, becoming a monk at Clairvaux, under Abbot Robert, the second abbot of Clairvaux (August 1153 to April 1157).
 Four years after his profession as a monk, he was sent as the first abbot of the daughter house of Hautecombe in Savoy.

-Following the murder of Abbot Gerard of Clairvaux by one of his own monks, Henri was elected seventh Abbot of Clairvaux in 1177.
-Shortly thereafter, in the same or the next year, having been ordered to preach the crusade, Abbot Henri was able to persuade the abbey's principal patron, Henry I, Count of Champagne, to take the crusader's cross, which he did around Christmas (1177?).
-He announced his achievement with great pleasure to Pope Alexander III, who had for many years been at odds with Count Henri.
+Following the murder of Abbot Gerard of Clairvaux by one of his own monks, Henry was elected seventh Abbot of Clairvaux in 1177.
+Shortly thereafter, in the same or the next year, having been ordered to preach the crusade, Abbot Henry was able to persuade the abbey's principal patron, Henry I, Count of Champagne, to take the crusader's cross, which he did around Christmas (1177?).
+He announced his achievement with great pleasure to Pope Alexander III, who had for many years been at odds with Count Henry.

 In September 1177, Count Raymond V of Toulouse sent a letter to the Cistercian General Chapter, which was meeting at Citeux under the presidency of Abbot Alexander, for a mission to help him deal with the heresy of Catharism which was rampant in his domains and growing bolder.
 He remarks that he had already asked the king of France to take part in his action.
 He was wielding the temporal sword, since the spiritual sword had no effect.
 He asked for their advice and their prayers.